 Her education, professional experience, community service, and values make her the best candidate to represent the citizens of North Carolina’s House District 45.
 Frances is a dedicated Democrat committed to serving the best interests of her community.

 In addition to all our volunteers, there's a smaller group who are District Captains.
 We meet regularly during campaign season to help coordinate activities, keep up with social media, and send weekly updates to the rest of our volunteers.
 Don't hesitate to contact your SDP Puget Sound District Captains if you have any questions or would like to become a District Captain!

 Bridget Burns, a founding member of Sister District Puget Sound, was born, raised, and still lives in South Seattle.
 When not working to flip state legislative races BLUE across the country, she is working in early childhood education by day, walking Seward Park by early morning and spending time with friends and family by evening.

-Roz Ray is a writer and carpenter, born and raised in the Seattle area.
+Roz Ray (Trivia Master!) is a writer and carpenter, born and raised in the Seattle area.
 While she's always been politically active, she never thought she would get into organizing, but here it is three years later, and she's still huffing and puffing about state legislative races in between fixing houses, writing weird stories, and watching re-runs of The Great British Baking Show.